-Developments in politics, the economy, technology, society and the environment could all affect your business' development, so you need to keep yourself informed.
-You could consider setting up a team to monitor and report on changes in the business world.
-See how to inform and consult your employees.
+Developments in politics, the economy, technology, society and the environment could all affect your business' development, so you need to keep informed.
+Consider setting up a team to monitor and report on changes in the business world.

 Professional associations and trade bodies

-Get information from publications, academic publications, government publications, reports from research bodies, trade and technical magazines.
-Search for a trade association.
+Get information from professional, academic and government publications, reports from research bodies, trade and technical magazines, etc. Search for a trade association.

 Trade exhibitions and conferences

 These may allow you to see what your competitors are doing and discover the latest innovations in your business sector.
-Find out how to get the most out of trade shows and exhibitions.
+Read about trade shows and exhibitions.

 Product research and development

-Scientific and technical research and development can be a vital source of knowledge that can help you create innovative new products - retaining your competitive edge.
+Scientific and technical research and development can be a vital source of knowledge that can help you create innovative new products and retain your competitive edge.
 See how to use innovation to start or grow your business.

 Collaboration between businesses and associated institutions